 How Detailed Should a RACI Chart Be?

 Sometimes, it could be tempting to make your RACi Chart as detailed as possible.
-Still, the industry best practice recommended by Project Management Institute is that the ideal RACI chart should be between 8-10 project activities.
+Still, the industry best practice recommended by the Project Management Institute is that the ideal RACI chart should be between 8-10 project activities.
 This breaks the project down into manageable bits.
 Here are a few different approaches one can take:

 - Do not mistake attempting to list every person who will be involved because a RACI chart allows you to organize individuals into groups or departments.
 Instead, you should list a department or a group.
 Who is responsible for making contact with the customers?
 Marketing.